MapsPeople/docs/collections/_api/v1/index.md

 Content-Type: application/x-www-form-urlencoded
 ```

-#### Login with MapsIndoors™ username/password
+#### Log in with MapsIndoors username/password

-To sign in with your MapsIndoors™ login, you will need to send them with the `grant_type` set to `password`.
+To sign in with your MapsIndoors login, you will need to send them with the `grant_type` set to `password`.

 Use the following key/value set: